zhumingpassional/RLSolver/README.md

-# RLCO: High-performance RL-based Solvers for Combinatorial Optimization (CO) Problems Using Massively Parallel Simulations
+# RLCO: High-performance RL-based Solvers for CO Problems Using Massively Parallel Simulations

-We aim to showcase that reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for large-scale CO problems.
+We aim to showcase that reinforcement learning (RL) or machine learning (ML) with GPUs delivers the best benchmark performance for large-scale combinatorial optimization (CO) problems.
 RL with the help of GPU computing can obtain high-quality solutions within short time.

 - **RL tricks** such as learn to optimize, and curriculum learning.